Leeody/leeody.github.io/_recentworks/project_1.md

 - **Monday**:
 - **Tuesday**:
 - **Wednesday**:
 - **Thursday**: Today I gave a pre about my work in five minutes.
 I briefly introduced our motivation and models and I gave some examples, which I think is very clear.
 You can find my [PPT](_recentworks/files/project1_ppt_0717_v1.pdf) here.
+In the afternoon, I read some materials about Economic Geography, including [*Why cities lose*](https://www.jonathanrodden.com/why-cities-lose), which studies how votees distribute would affect the election results.
 - **Friday**:
 - **Saturday**:
 - **Sunday**: